lecture

 Purchase Tickets

-The son of the founder and publisher of the New York Herald, James Gorden Bennett, Jr. was born in New York in 1841.
+The son of the founder and publisher of the New York Herald, James Gordon Bennett, Jr. was born in New York in 1841.
 Educated in the United States and France, young Bennett took over his father’s newspaper at 25 years old in 1867.
 He was a gifted editor and promoter who raised the New York Herald’s profile on the world stage by sending Henry Morton Stanley to Africa to find missionary and explorer David Livingstone.
 In exchange for financially backing the expedition, the Herald was provided with the exclusive account of Stanley’s progress.

 Aside from contributing much to the paper’s strength, Bennett Jr. was an accomplished yachtsman who commanded his yacht Henrietta while she was in Federal Service.
 He also won the world’s first transatlantic yacht race, and he organized the first tennis match and first polo match in the United States.